taylorcam/fapi-php-client/README.md

 ## License

-This client library is released under the [LICENSE](GPLv3), you are welcome to use it, improve it and contribute your changes back!
+This client library is released under the [GPLv3](LICENSE) license, you are welcome to use it, improve it and contribute your changes back!

 ## Examples